defnull/multipart_bench/README.md

 This is the most realistic test and shows very similar results to the upload test above.
-As soon as an actual file upload is involved, `multipart` and `python-multipart` outperform the others. `werkzeug` is significantly slower, but still way better than the line-based `cgi` and `email` parsers.
+As soon as an actual file upload is involved, `multipart` and `python-multipart` outperform the others. `werkzeug` is a bit slower, but still way faster than the line-based `cgi` and `email` parsers.

 ### Scenario: worstcase_crlf